-The Qualification in Counselling Psychology (QCoP) is the independent route to training as a counselling psychologist for those who choose not to, or are unable to, undertake a professional doctorate.
+The Qualification in Counselling Psychology (QCoP) is the independent route to training as a counselling psychologist for those who choose not to, or are unable to, undertake a professional doctorate at university.

 |Duration||3 years minimum (or part-time equivalent)|

 |Enrolment (entry) requirements||Graduate Membership of the Society with the Graduate Basis for Chartered membership

 Access to a suitable placement (paid or voluntary)

 With the support of your supervisor, you will design your plan of training to accommodate your interests and circumstances (for instance, the therapeutic approaches that you study and the placements where you undertake your supervised practice), so long as this fits into the broad framework for the qualification.

 This is an integrated, doctoral level qualification which leads to eligibility for Chartered membership of the Society and full membership of the Division of Counselling Psychology.

 You will also be able to register with the Health and Care Professions Council.